mellorjc/markdown-journal-linter/README.md

 - Diabetes Care
 - Diabetologia

-The checks are not exhaustively yet, but are just meant to help make sure checks for requirements that are easy-to-automate are done every time you compile your rmarkdown document.
+The checks are not exhaustive yet, but are just meant to help make sure checks for requirements that are easy-to-automate are done every time you compile your rmarkdown document.

 ## Basic use